South Memphis in Shelby County, Tennessee — The American South (East South Central)

 Erected 2017 by The City of Memphis.

 Location.
 35° 6.848′ N, 90° 2.925′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in South Memphis.
-Marker is at the intersection of Lucy Street, on the left when traveling east on Lucy Street.
+It is at the intersection of Lucy Street, on the left when traveling east on Lucy Street.
 Touch for map.
 Marker is at or near this postal address: 402 Lucy Avenue, Memphis TN 38106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Willie Mitchell's Royal Studios (approx. 0.4 miles away); Mason Temple (approx. half a mile away); Bishop Charles Harrison Mason (approx. half a mile away); WHER - The Nation's First All Girl Radio Station (approx. 0.6 miles away); Robert Karriem (approx. 0.6 miles away); Dr. Joseph Edison Walker (approx. 0.7 miles away); People's Grocery (approx. 0.7 miles away); The University of West Tennessee (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Willie Mitchell's Royal Studios (approx. 0.4 miles away); Mason Temple (approx. half a mile away); Bishop Charles Harrison Mason (approx. half a mile away); WHER - The Nation's First All Girl Radio Station (approx. 0.6 miles away); Robert Karriem (approx. 0.6 miles away); Dr. Joseph Edison Walker (approx. 0.7 miles away); People's Grocery (approx. 0.7 miles away); The University of West Tennessee (approx. 0.7 miles away).
 Touch for a list and map of all markers in Memphis.

 Also see . . .